Lu Anne Frost

 Off Hwy 160 approx. 13 miles northeast of Pagosa Springs-go right.
 Free, on river.

 US 84 to US-160 turn right on East Fork.
 GPS will take you to a forestry campground-do not turn in-keep on going about 3 miles on the dirt road until you come to a large clearing on a mesa.
 Large flat area with river alongside.

 37.375812, -106.888257 - Click on link to see Google Map

 Durango is a historic cowboy mining town.
 The center point is the Durango & Silverton Narrow Gauge Railroad, through the San Juan Mountains and Animas River Gorge, and is rated one of the ten most exciting train rides.
 Parking at the fairgrounds provides easy access via a path by the river that follows the train tracks into town, or on a trolley.
 Every morning at 8:15, you can hear and see the magnificent historic Steam Engine 408 chugging by.
-Shopping, a melodrama at the Strater Hotel, breweries, a chuck wagon and show, "burn your own" dinner, lots of laughter, and, of course, the Durango & Silverton train trip will make for a wonderful visit to Durango.
+Shopping, a melodrama at the Strater Hotel, breweries, a chuck wagon dinner and show, lots of laughter, and, of course, the Durango & Silverton train trip will make for a wonderful visit to Durango.